 The Center for Arizona Policy, a powerful anti-abortion group that pushed the 2012 law, has pushed a series of anti-abortion bills.
 Two of those, a ban on Medicaid money for any of Planned Parenthood nonabortion services and a ban on abortion after 20 weeks, have been blocked by federal courts.

 “When Planned Parenthood loses, women win,” said Cathi Herrod, president of the Center for Arizona Policy.
 “It’s common-sense regulations protecting the health and safety of women considering an abortion.”

-The Center for Reproductive Rights, which filed the lawsuit on behalf of Planned Parenthood, says it will not drop its fight despite the ruling.
+The Center for Reproductive Rights, which filed the lawsuit on behalf of Planned Parenthood, says it will continue to challenge the rules in court.

-“This law serves no purpose other than to prevent Arizona women from using a safe alternative to surgical abortion and force their doctors to follow an outdated, riskier and less effective method.
-This is what happens when politicians, not doctors, practice medicine,” attorney David Brown said.
+“This law serves no purpose other than to prevent Arizona women from using a safe alternative to surgical abortion and force their doctors to follow and outdated, riskier, and less effective method.
+This is what happens when politicians, not doctors, practice medicine,” said attorney David Brown.